oxxenix/intel-resource-drivers-for-kubernetes/doc/gpu/USAGE.md

 # Notable changes

-In K8s v1.34 resource.k8s.io/v1 API changed ResourceClaim syntax compared to resource.k8s.io/v1beta1,
+K8s v1.34 resource.k8s.io/v1 API changed ResourceClaim syntax compared to resource.k8s.io/v1beta1.
-allowing device request to be specified `exactly` or as a priority-ordered list using `firstAvailable` request type (latter requires `DRAPrioritizedList` [feature gate](../CLUSTER_SETUP.md#useful-and-required-featuregates) enabled).
+In v1, device request must be specified either as `exactly`, or as a priority-ordered list using `firstAvailable` request type.
+Using latter requires `DRAPrioritizedList` [feature gate](../CLUSTER_SETUP.md#useful-and-required-featuregates) to be enabled.

 `exactly`-specified request is allocated by the kube-scheduler as-is.
 The`firstAvailable` list of requests is processed by the scheduler sequentially until the currently processed request is possible to allocate.